comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 and requirements from [similar benchmarks](cite:cites ldbc, lingbm, ldbc_snb_interactive), we introduce the following requirements for our benchmark:

-1. **WebIDs**: The dataset should consist of a collection of simulated WebIDs corresponding to people or other entities.
-Each WebID should refer to one LDP-based storage vault.
-Each WebID should be represented using a standard RDF serialization.
+1. **WebIDs**: Dataset consists of WebIDs corresponding to simulated agents.
+WebIDs refer to one LDP-based storage vault, and are represented using a standard RDF serialization.
-2. **Data vaults**: The dataset should consist of a collection of data vaults, each owned by a WebIDs.
-Each vault should consist of RDF files in any standard RDF serialization, and should be exposed according to the LDP specification.
+2. **Data vaults**: Dataset consists of data vaults containing RDF files in LDP containers.
-3. **Type indexes**: Each WebID should have a link to one or more type indexes, containing type registrations for data contained in the agent's vault.
+3. **Type indexes**: WebIDs link to type indexes, containing registrations for data in the agent's vault.
-4. **Variability of vaults**: Data should be organized in different ways in different vaults, to simulate different user preferences in how data is organized.
+4. **Variability of vaults**: Data is organized differently in across vaults, to simulate different data organization preferences.
-5. **Scalable dataset**: The dataset should be configurable in size, which should enable an increase in the number of vaults and vault sizes.
+5. **Scalable dataset**: Dataset is configurable in the number of vaults and vault sizes.
-6. **Workload**: The benchmark should provide a workload of queries that evaluate different query operations and data linking structures.
+6. **Workload**: Queries that evaluate different query operations and data linking structures.
-7. **Metrics**: The benchmark must be able to metrics such as total query execution time, separate query result arrival times, number of HTTP requests, and correctness.
+7. **Metrics**: Measuring metrics such as total query execution time, result arrival times, number of HTTP requests, and correctness.
-8. **Configuration**: The benchmark should be configurable in terms of queries and dataset properties, and provide default values for all of these.
+8. **Configuration**: Configurable in terms of queries and dataset properties, with default values.

 ### Social Network Scenario

-Since the original purpose of the Solid project was to enable social interactions in a decentralized manner, the use case scenario our benchmark tackles is that of a social network.
+Since the original goal of the Solid project was to enable social interactions in a decentralized manner, the use case scenario our benchmark tackles is that of a social network.
 Concretely, different users each have their own data vault, and each user can provide personal details about themselves in their WebID document such as name, city of residence, and birthday.
 Next to that, users can express unidirectional knowledge relationships to other users.
 Furthermore, users can create posts, or leave comments on other posts.
 To stay in line with the ownership model of Solid, each post or comment a user creates, is stored within that user's data vault.
-This means that chains of comments can span across different data vaults.
+Hence, chains of comments can span multiple data vaults.

 ### SolidBench Overview